 Peppy Castro, guitarist and vocalist for Blues Magoos, was born Emil Thielhelm in 1949.

 Robbin Thompson, singer-songwriter and member of early Bruce Springsteen band Steel Mill, was born Robert Wickens Thompson in Boston, MA in 1949.

-Garry Roberts, lead guitarist for The Boomtown Rats, was born Garrick Roberts in Dublin, Ireland in 1950.
+Garry Roberts, former lead guitarist for Boomtown Rats, was born in Dublin, Ireland in 1954.